-No. Standard Measure Goal 1.
-Client is assessed and determined Evidence of need for IMCM.is 80% to be eligible for IMCM (Intensive documented through assessment Medical case management) score(s) (ex.
-Acuity, PHQ9, etc.) services.
-2. Intensive MCM clients have a Documentation of completed 80% completed comprehensive comprehensive individual care individual care plan. plan is included in the file of all clients receiving services in the Laboration BACBA alternation measurement year.
-000/ 3.
-Intensive MCM clients are Documentation of case 80% continuously monitored to assess management meeting and/or the efficacy of their individual care plan. attempted client contact occurred at least monthly.
-Client pian. assessment and progress notes are documented in the client chart as evidence.
-4. Intensive MCM Clients are linked Documentation that the client had 80% to medical care. at least one medical visit, viral 30,0 load, or CD4 test within the measurement year as documented by the intensive medical case manager.
-5. Intensive MCM Clients are Documentation that client was 80% prescribed ART. prescribed ART in the 12-month measurement year as documented by the intensive medical case manager.
-6. Intensive MCM Clients are virally Documentation that the client has 80% suppressed. a viral load <200 copies/ml at last test as documented by the 7 Client is accounty.
-He two welt is a set intensive medical case manager.
-000/ 7.
-Client is successfully transitioned Documentation that the goals of 80% from IMCM to MCM/Non-MCM as needed. the individual care plan have been needed. satisfied and IMCM is no longer needed. needed.
+No. Standard Measure Goal

+1. Client is assessed and determined Evidence of need for IMCM.is 80%

+to be eligible for IMCM (Intensive documented through assessment

+Medical case management) score(s) (ex.
+Acuity, PHQ9, etc.)

+services.

+2. Intensive MCM clients have a Documentation of completed 80%

+completed comprehensive comprehensive individual care

+individual care plan. plan is included in the file of all

+clients receiving services in the

+measurement year.

+3. Intensive MCM clients are Documentation of case 80%

+continuously monitored to assess management meeting and/or

+the efficacy of their individual care attempted client contact occurred

+plan. at least monthly.
+Client

+assessment and progress notes

+are documented in the client chart

+as evidence.

+4. Intensive MCM Clients are linked Documentation that the client had 80%

+to medical care. at least one medical visit, viral

+load, or CD4 test within the

+measurement year as documented

+by the intensive medical case

+manager.

+5. Intensive MCM Clients are Documentation that client was 80%

+prescribed ART. prescribed ART in the 12-month

+measurement year as documented

+by the intensive medical case

+manager.

+6. Intensive MCM Clients are virally Documentation that the client has 80%

+suppressed. a viral load <200 copies/ml at last

+test as documented by the

+intensive medical case manager.

+7. Client is successfully transitioned Documentation that the goals of 80%

+from IMCM to MCM/Non-MCM as the individual care plan have been

+needed. satisfied and IMCM is no longer

+needed.